NuninhoSousa25/BG-remover-for-3dgs/README.md

 i need to correct somthing, output folder should be called "masks"
-- i need to be able to pick if its inside input folder or under the same directory -also need to pick from "original_filename" vs "original filename_mask" and if its under a sub folder or just there in the same directory as the originals and please add scrool bars to the ui because ai fear ai cant quite reach all the option in the interface
+- i need to be able to pick if its inside input folder or under the same directory -also need to pick from "original_filename" vs "original filename_mask" and if its under a sub folder or just there in the same directory as the originals

 need better logging and error handeling

-foreground and background ajustmets are not working, when i change model, i dont belive it uses the new model in the preview

-ui needs scroll for the panels , and preview needs better control and sensitivity  currently is too laggy and sensitive
+and preview needs better control and sensitivity  currently is too laggy and sensitive